-Figuring out which podcast directories to submit to is just one part of the equation for getting listeners.
+Figuring out which podcast directories to submit your podcasts to is one part of the equation for getting listeners.
 The best podcast distribution platforms will help you reach your target audience due to their wider reach to potential listeners.
 In this article, we will tackle the best platforms for podcasts and share with you how you can use them most effectively.

 TIP: if you use Buzzsprout as your podcast hosting site, you’ll be able to submit to the majority of podcast directories in one fell swoop!

 What is a Podcast Directory?

-Podcast Directories act as a podcast search library where you publish your podcast to for audiences to find you.
+Podcast Directories act as a podcast search library where you publish your podcast for audiences to find you.
 For example, Apple Podcasts (aka iTunes) is a directory.

 Apple Podcasts is similar to YouTube in terms of being a directory for audio and video, respectively.
 The key usage difference is that you listen to podcasts on Apple Podcasts, instead of watching videos on YouTube.
 YouTube acts as a video directory and Apple Podcasts acts as an audio directory.

 One key technical difference between YouTube vs Apple Podcasts is that YouTube hosts the videos on their servers, while Apple Podcasts does not.
 You need to find hosting sites to upload your audio files (eg. mp3 files) to.
 Then submit the audio files to Apple Podcasts.
 We’ll discuss more on how that works later.